 Borrowers like second mortgage and HELOC loans because they provide cash out opportunities to homeowners with all credit types.
-With rising interest rates being the trend, more and more homeowners have turned to the second mortgage to help refinance debt, finance home renovations and more.
+With rising interest rates being the trend, more and more homeowners have turned to the second mortgage to help refinance debt, finance home renovations, education, business start-ups, buying investment properties and more.
+The RefiGuide can connect you with second mortgage lenders for bad credit, reduced income documentation and limited equity situations as well.

-Home owners who meet the lending criteria may be able to get second mortgages if they qualify.
-You may have heard radio advertisements recently with lenders bragging about how low second mortgage rates are today for home equity lines of credit and fixed cash out 2nd mortgages.
+Homeowners who meet the lending criteria may be able to get second mortgages if they qualify.
+You may have heard radio advertisements recently with lenders bragging about how low 2nd mortgage rates are today for home equity lines of credit and fixed cash out mortgages.
+This is a great year to leverage your home equity to receive cheap money with an attractive second mortgage loan or credit line.
+The RefiGuide will help you shop home equity lenders and successfully apply for a second mortgage online.

 Getting a second mortgage enables you to utilize a substantial sum of money by leveraging your home as collateral.